jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 99:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 99.0.4844.5100

-If you are using Chrome version 98:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 98.0.4758.10200

 To learn what version of ChromeDriver you need to use, please see also the following page: